 Germany is the locomotive of Europe and is distinguished by its excellent quality of life.
-Today more than ever learning German can be a strategic choice, find out why.
+Today more than ever, learning German can be a strategic choice, but why learn German today?

 Germany is fascinating in many ways: from the enormous civic sense that distinguishes its inhabitants and that immediately catches the eye when you walk through the impeccably clean streets, to the undisputed charm of cities like Berlin, which has become the new pole of attraction for many people – young and not – who want to move abroad.
 In fact, there is no lack of work here and the country is the new economic locomotive of Europe.
 So learning German becomes almost fundamental not only if you want to move to Germany for a short time or permanently, but also if you intend to work for companies that have working relationships with German-speaking countries.